wassimkha/backend-k8s-template/README.md

     - [X] Middlewares for different functionalities and their implementation in the microservices
     - [X] Models and their implementation of hashing and class methods
 - React setup with Redux:
-    - [ ] Functional react communicating with microservices
+    - [X] Functional react communicating with microservices
-    - [ ] Using redux to send requests
+    - [X] Using redux to send requests
-    - [ ] Component/Unit tests
 - Deployment instruction to digital ocean
-    - [ ] How to set up digital ocean
+    - [X] How to set up digital ocean
-    - [ ] How to deploy the k8s to the managed kubernetes of digital ocean
+    - [X] How to deploy the k8s to the managed kubernetes of digital ocean
-    - [ ] How to set up persistent data in digital ocean
+    - [X] How to set up persistent data in digital ocean

 ##How to start the project
 - install Docker desktop and kubernetes